sivakar12/sivakar12.github.io/posts/unemployed-months.md

 #### Economy

 I don't get to live the way I want and do that job I want because of economy.
 The system.
 I have been very angry at how modern capitalism worked.
 I know Capitalism did play its role in a lot of progressive outcomes but I have been really bothered by all these bubbles I keep seeing everywhere.
+And modern Capitalism in my view just keeps solving easy problems, with litle foregight in my opinion.
+The most pressing issues of today are climate change, mental health and inequality there is very litte done by Capitalism on these.

 I learned about the very fundamenals in economics like opportunity cost, demand and supply, comparative advantage, value, etc. I found myself applying a lot of these thing in my day-to-day decision making thigns as well.